vitaliy-rusinov/OktoberfestFoodDataset/README.md

 [RFCN](https://dataserv.ub.tum.de/index.php/s/m1487154/download?path=/models&files=rfcn.pb) | ResNet-101 | 0.97/0.89 | 0.90@0.95 (0.72@0.90)
 Faster RCNN | VGG-16 | 0.98/0.93 | 0.97@0.90 (0.79@0.90)

-The first number in the AUC and example columns denotes the result on the small test set, the second number - on the test set of data for the last two days (819 images for training, 222 images for testing).
+The first number denotes the result on the small test set, the second number - on the test set of data for the last two days (819 images for training, 222 images for testing).